 - 2.3 If the Company accepts the Customer’s online Order Form for the Service, then:

-- (a) within 48 business hours, the Company will issue a Letter Of Authorization (“LOA”) to the Customer; and
+- (a) the Company will target to issue a Letter of Authorization (“LOA”) to the Customer within 2 business days after receiving the online Order Form from the Customer; and

 - (b) the Port will be reserved for the Customer for a period of 14 days from the date of the Port order (“Reservation Period”).